 Brewing with a Moka Pot is a time-tried and venerable brewing style that has become part of the morning routine of millions of coffee lovers around the world.
 The Moka pot or stovetop espresso maker is relatively straightforward to use, easy to clean, and most importantly, able to produces a robust and enjoyable morning cup of coffee.

 The durability and general hardiness also make them a popular brewing method among hikers and travelers.
 This article will first walk through the distinctives of this brewing method before reviewing our picks for the best Moka pot.

-What Sets Apart The Moka Pot?
+What Sets The Moka Pot Apart?

-Like an espresso machine a stovetop coffee maker uses pressure to force the water through the coffee grinds.
-As water is heated up in the bottom chamber it produces steam which in turn provides the pressure to push the water through the coffee grinds in the filter basket.
+A stovetop espresso maker uses pressure to force the water through the finally ground coffee like an espresso machine.
+As water is heated up in the bottom chamber, it produces steam, which provides the pressure to push the water through the coffee grinds in the filter basket.

 Taste and Texture

 Because a Moka Pot uses pressure to extract the coffee, moka pot coffee is very concentrated and espresso-like brew.
 It does produce bitter coffee that comes with a punch.